pavelmaca/WoT-BattleMessenger/readme.markdown

 ---

 ### Debug mode
->allow you test new configuration, while all messages will be displayed
+>Allows you test new configuration, while all messages will be displayed
->affected messages will get "deleted:" prefix
+>Affected messages will get "deleted:" prefix
->this also works on own messages
+>Works also on own messages

     debugMode: true
 >![debugModePreview](http://imageshack.us/a/img577/3143/shot047d.jpg)